spelunky-fyi/overlunky/README.md

   - Peaceful mode (*nothing* takes damage from anything)

 ## Usage
 **[Download the latest release](https://github.com/spelunky-fyi/overlunky/releases/latest)** and extract anywhere.
 Run the program, leave it running and then start your game, or the other way around!
+Overlunky doesn't do any permanent changes to your game, it only exists when you run it.

 ## Troubleshooting
   - If your game crashes when launching Overlunky or it just closes and you don't get the overlay in game: